keithbuhler/keithbuhler.github.io/_posts/2016-06-29-Blank-will-kill-us.md

 ---
 layout: posts
 type: posts
-title: Blank will kill us all
+title: This or that will kill us all
 tags: politics
 ---